 - 1. The auditor's report expresses an unmodified opinion on the financial statements. - 2.
-One significant deficiency relating to the audit of the financial statements was reported in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
+One significant deficiency and no material weaknesses relating to the audit of the financial statements were reported in the Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards. - 3.
 No instances of noncompliance material to the financial statements were disclosed. - 4.
-No significant deficiencies relating to the audit of the major federal award programs were reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance. - 5.
+No significant deficiencies and no material weaknesses relating to the audit of the major federal award programs were reported in the Independent Auditor's Report on Compliance for Each Major Program and on Internal Control over Compliance Required by the Uniform Guidance. - 5.
 The auditor's report on compliance for the major federal award programs expresses an unmodified opinion. - 6.
-The audit disclosed no audit findings relating to the major programs. - 7.
+The audit disclosed one audit finding relating to the major programs. - 7.
 The programs tested as major were:

-Name of Program Assistance Listing Number Federal Transit Cluster - Capital Improvement Grants 20.500 Federal Transit Cluster - Formula Grants 20.507
+Name of Program Assistance Listing Number Federal Transit Cluster - Capital Improvement Grants 20.500 Federal Transit Cluster - Formula Grants 20.507 Community Development Block Grant - Entitlement Program 14.218